status-im/network-stories/pages/Data Model and Concurrency.md

 ---

 # Data Model and Concurrency
-A list of Topics necessary to develop better intuition and understanding
+A list of [[Recipes]] necessary to develop better intuition and understanding

 - Reference Work
 	- [[eUTXO]] (Direct extension of the basic UTXO model)